 The accurate completion of reimbursement- or coverage-related documentation is the responsibility of the healthcare provider and patient.
 Bristol-Myers Squibb and its agents make no guarantee regarding reimbursement for any service or item.

 Select Important Safety Information

-OPDIVO is associated with the following Warnings and Precautions including immune-mediated: pneumonitis, colitis, hepatitis, hypothyroidism, hyperthyroidism, renal failure, nephritis, other adverse reactions; and embryofetal toxicity.
+OPDIVO is associated with the following Warnings and Precautions including immune-mediated: pneumonitis, colitis, hepatitis, nephritis and renal dysfunction, hypothyroidism, hyperthyroidism, other adverse reactions; and embryofetal toxicity.